Snappey/brb/README.md

 /back user: @friend // Will mark your friend as back if they have an active brb session
 ```

+When a user has returned buttons will be created asking for another user to confirm, this lasts for 5 minutes before timing out if no one confirms.

+- If a user was marked as brb by another person, they are the only user who can confirm for the first 2 minutes.
+  - If they are confirmed by another user the reporting user is marked as brb.
+- If a user's confirmation timesout the brb is finished as if it was confirmed.
+- If a user's confirmation is rejected the brb carries on.
+- While a brb is awaiting confirmation it does not increase the running duration.

 #### Mentions

 Mentioning `@brb` will toggle, if a user has an active brb session they will be set as back and vice versa.